twbs/bootstrap/docs/4.0/examples/tests/input-group.md

 ### Validation
 Not shown are buttons in appends/prepends, but these are supported in place of input group text.

-<strong class="text-danger">Input group validation does't support multiple inputs, multiple selects, or validation feedback on custom file inputs due to CSS selector limitations.</strong>
+<strong class="text-danger">Input group validation doesn't support multiple inputs, multiple selects, or validation feedback on custom file inputs due to CSS selector limitations.</strong>

 <div class="row">
   <div class="col-md">